rohitsaluja1/rohitsaluja1.github.io/index.md

 ### Co-founder
 *FOODL*, Espoo, Finland

 Build the largest food-sharing platform at Aalto University in Finland.
+The platform was open-sourced and is now run by community voluteers.
+I've moved to a more passive role.

 ### Data Scientist – Thesis Worker
 *[Futurice](https://www.futurice.com), Helsinki, Finland*